Bilberry

 Cautions In Use

 You should not use high doses of bilberry teas or take teas of this herb for more than one month at a time.
 If blood appears in the urine, discontinue use.
+Prolonged use may thin the blood and cause bleeding.

 Do not take this herb during pregnancy, or if you are taking anti-coagulants such as warfarin (Coumadin), or if you have a bleeding disorder.
-Monitor your blood sugar closely to avoid hypoglycemia if you are diabetic and using bilberry with your diabetic medications.
+There is some thought that anthocyanosides may interact with these medications and potentiate them, thereby making the risk of bleeding higher.

 Return From Bilberry To Home Page